SEED-platform/seed/.github/CONTRIBUTING.md

     submission or creation of new code.

 **Release Schedule** - Contributions should be aligned with the SEED release schedule.
-SEED is currently released publicly three times each year (approximately on the last workday of January, May and September).
+SEED is released publicly multiple times each year (with almost guaranteed releases on the last workday of January and September).
 There are cutoff dates for when new contributions are allowed for the upcoming release (approximately two weeks before release date).
 If your contribution is incomplete or comes in past the cutoff date for a release, we reserve the right to hold your code for a later release.